KomodoPlatform/developer-docs/docs/basic-docs/komodo-api/blockchain.md

 | "branchlen" | (numeric) | the length of the branch connecting the tip to the main chain |
 | "status"    | (string)  | the status of the chain                                       |

-### Possible values for the returned status property:
+### Possible values for the returned status property

 | Status          | Description                                                                   |
 | --------------- | ----------------------------------------------------------------------------- |